-Despite the Covid-19 pandemic and its versatile effects on the economy, the real estate market is booming more than ever before.
-This has led to the opening of many more lucrative opportunities for people who want to get into real estate or a placemaking job.
+Despite the Covid-19 pandemic and its versatile effects on the economy, the real estate market is booming.
+This has led to the opening of many more lucrative opportunities for people who want to get into real estate or placemaking.
 After all, regardless of the current circumstances, people will always need a place to live, work and relax.

 So, if you’ve been looking to make a major change in your life but you feel nervous about an upcoming video interview, you’ve come to the right place.
 Check out Foundation Recruitment’s video interview tips and set yourself up for success.

 As these interviews will usually have you sitting in front of your home computer or laptop, you have to ensure that your video interview background is neat and presentable.
 Make sure to remove background objects that might distract the interviewer or aren’t particularly appropriate to see.

 It’s essential to look professional and organised during your interview, which means tidying up the space behind you.
 And if you happen to use a video call software that allows you to choose a background, make sure to select a simple and professional one; blurring out your surroundings or bookcases have proved very popular.

 This is probably one of the most important video call interview tips that you need to get right.
 Those who work in real estate need to look presentable and professional at all times.
 One of the best times to dress like you mean business is during your interview.
 So, when getting ready for a video interview, make sure to choose a simple, yet professional outfit.